 In short, the surveillance task is argued to provide evidence for EC effects without awareness/recollective memory, is used to advocate for dual-process and association formation models of EC and attitudes, and is often deployed as an intervention to ‘implicitly’ modify problematic attitudes and behavior.
 Such developments seem premature given that few studies exist, and those that do are characterized by small samples and very small effect sizes.
 Given the theoretical and practical implications stemming from this task, it seems prudent to replicate the basic effect with a highly powered sample.
 Doing so will provide a strong constraint on future theorizing about attitudes, EC, and the use of this task in applied contexts.

 Towards this end, we contacted the original authors and asked for their assistance in designing a procedure that directly replicated their original (2001) procedure.
-Rather than directly replicate their original design, the original authors encouraged us to make changes to the study design, based on their own experiences with the task, and on the assumption that this would maximize our chances of obtaining an effect (e.g., March et al., 2018).
+Rather than directly replicating their original design, the original authors encouraged us to make changes to the study design, based on their own experiences with the task, and on the assumption that this would maximize our chances of obtaining an effect (e.g., March et al., 2018).
 It is therefore important to note that this study represents a close conceptual replication rather than a direct replication of Olson & Fazio (2001).
-Our final and approved (by the original authors) study protocol can be found at the following link (osf.io/wnckg).
+The final study protocol was approved by the original authors (see osf.io/wnckg).
 The original authors also recommended that we run the experiment locally in the laboratory rather than on-line.
 In order to do so, and to collect the necessary sample size, we contacted several labs with extensive expertise with EC to help with data collection.
 Twelve labs, including the lab of one of the original authors, agreed to contribute to this replication effort.

 In addition to replicating the original study, we wanted to explore whether evidence for EC in this task depends on the specific way in which contingency awareness/recollective memory is measured.
-The original authors contingency awareness criterion may have accidentally included individuals who were actually aware of/remembering the contingencies.
+The original authors’ contingency awareness criterion may have accidentally included individuals who were actually aware of/remembering the contingencies.
 We therefore included three additional (exploratory) contingency awareness/recollective memory measures that seek to assess this concept in a more conservative manner.

 Disclosures